Ilya-audio/roof_control/README.md

   Conceptual and algorithmic inspiration for the Vinyl, Smartphone, Subwoofer, and SLEW translation modes.

 ---

+## Support the Project

+If you find **Roof|control** useful and would like to support its further development, I would be deeply grateful.

+* **Russia & CIS:** You can support the project via **[Boosty](https://boosty.to/rooftopstudio)**.
+This is currently the most reliable way to send a donation.
+* **Rest of the World:** At the moment, there is no direct way to accept international donations due to banking restrictions.
+However, I am working on finding a solution.
+Stay tuned!

+> **Note:** Every donation helps me dedicate more time to refining the algorithms and adding new features.
+Thank you for your support!

+---
 **P.S.
 Why the name "roof_bubrik"?**

 I have a studio cat named **Bubrik**.
 She is in charge of comfort and constantly monitors the operating temperature of my gear.
 She’s a vital team member—without her, everything would fall apart.
 Since the background script performs a similar "maintenance" role, I decided to name it after her. :)